3-2-1: Acts who appeared on the show

 As was the style of the day, the show often featured speciality acts such as a female singer who sang unconvincing renditions of popular songs whilst her male partner sketched caricatures of famous people connected with the song on a flip chart (e.g. a sketch of Marilyn Monroe was drawn whilst the Elton John song Candle in the Wind was performed) who were Trevillion and (Sadie) Nine.
 The other songs performed were Smile (Though, Your Heart is Breaking), Eye of the Tiger accompanied by sketches of Charlie Chaplin and a boxer.
 The prize announcers were: Anthony Schaeffer (1984–1985) and later John Benson (1986–87), who had provided the famous voice-over for Sale of the Century.

 The Christmas editions of the show sometimes featured celebrities in place of regular contestants.
 The first Christmas show for 1978 (but broadcast in January 1979 due to industrial action at YTV) featured three celebrity partners, paired according to their fields of work, with Pat Coombs and Julian Orchard (comedy), Terry Wogan and Clodagh Rodgers (pop music), and Mick Channon and Rachael Heyhoe-Flint (sport).
 Wogan and Rodgers went through to the final.
 The pair eliminated the five prizes available for charity, becoming the series' first contestants to end up with Dusty Bin, much to their embarrassment.
 However, as it was a Christmas special, Dusty Bin contained a cheque for £2,000 for their chosen charity, along with a donation of £3,000 from YTV for a Variety Club Sunshine Coach for a local special educational needs school.

 The 1983 Christmas edition featured teenagers as contestants playing for local charities in England, Wales and Northern Ireland, with a representative from Scotland in the audience receiving an average total from the teams' quiz earnings for their charity.
 The winning team ended up with Dusty Bin, but this was revealed to be the star prize, meaning all four charities won their prizes.

 In the 1984 Christmas edition, the teams were Barbara Windsor and John Inman, Anita Harris and Bernie Winters, and Suzanne Dando and Bernie Clifton.
 Windsor and Inman were the winners, but they too won Dusty Bin; however on this occasion, the prizes were all revealed to be booby prizes, and again Dusty Bin was the star prize.
-Windsor and Inman were in on the set up and deliberately contrived to win the dustbin.
+Windsor and Inman were aware of the set up and deliberately contrived to win the dustbin.